fjorge/pg-server-rules/index.md

 }
 ```

-**Note:** `prefilledMove.setContent` must be called passing the move representation created for the bot as an argument before the return statement.
+**Note:** `prefilledMove.setContent` must be called passing the move representation created for the bot as an argument.

 #### Drools

 _N/A_

-### Evaluate messages
+### Evaluate game-specific messages

 Games can send messages that are evaluated on the server and may change the game state.
-This type of messages may be used for games configuration.
+This type of messages may be used for game configuration.
 For instance, on a game like Battleship, the client can use these messages to ask the server to generate a new set of ships in random positions.
-The evaluation of these messages are very similar to the evaluation of moves except for the move validations already in its section.
+The evaluation of these messages is very similar to the evaluation of the moves except for the move validations already described in the section "Evaluate moves".

 #### JavaScript

 The `evaluateServerMessage` function will be called each time a message is sent by the game.
-It must return a object containing the message result and the new game state.
+It must return an object containing the message result and the new game state.
 It can also return `null` if it does not want a response to be sent to the game.

 ```js
 function evaluateServerMessage(state, playerId, content) {